“If I’m going to go all that way, I want to see some snow!” ~ Alyse.

-Getting there: Catch a bus to Kriens (15mins from Lucerne) to the base of the gondola.
-Purchase your ticket (cost CHF 72.00 round-trip) and take the gondola up to Mt Pilatus.
+Catch a bus to Kriens (15mins from Lucerne) to the base of the gondola.
+Purchase your ticket (cost CHF 36.00 round-trip with the Swiss Half Fare Card) and take the gondola up to Mt Pilatus.
 Dining options are available at the summit as well as a gift shop and views to stay with you forever!

 The town itself is a fairytale winter wonderland with its boutiques, wooden ski lodges and high-pitched roofs layered with snow, resembling icing on a cake.
 It’s a truly magical place!

-#6 Bern has medieval arcades to shield you from wind or snow
+7. Bern in winter has medieval arcades to shield you from wind or snow

 Be sure to take in the intricate details of the iconic Zytglogge – a 15th century astronomical clock displayed on Bern’s bell tower and is said to have inspired Albert Einstein.

 But if you love wintery sights as I do, head to the hills for amazing views of Bern’s old rooftops dusted in snow.